JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/tsx_es6/index.md

 steps.)
 The function body is one line, so we don't need curly braces for a block.

-Let's check in the browser for the alert, so restart your `start` script.
+Let's check in the browser for the alert, so restart your `start` script if needed.
 Everything compiles fine and clicking on the `<h1>` in the browser produces an alert.

 ## Move To a Method